shikokuchuo/mirai/README.md

-The default `dispatcher = TRUE` creates a background `dispatcher()` process on the local client machine, which listens to a vector of URLs that remote servers dial in to, with each server having its unique URL.
+The default `dispatcher = TRUE` creates a background `dispatcher()` process on the local client machine, which listens to a vector of URLs that remote `server()` processes dial in to, with each server having its unique URL.

 It is recommended to use a websocket URL starting `ws://` instead of TCP in this scenario (used interchangeably with `tcp://`).
 A websocket URL